CATcher-org/catcher-org.github.io/dg/testing.md

 ### Loading the custom session

-The custom session will not present in the default dropdown list on CATcher's startup page, so it can be loaded by clicking on the **file icon** beside the session dropdown.
+The custom session will not be present in the default dropdown list on CATcher's startup page, so it can be loaded by clicking on the **file icon** beside the session dropdown.
 Following which, submit a file with the `.json` file extension, where the format is specified below.

 <panel type="seamless" header="##### Session JSON file">